-While dreaming of Hawaii often depicts perfect scenes of green mountains and sandy beaches, food is what comes first to my mind.
+While dreaming of Hawaii often depicts perfect scenes of green mountains and sandy beaches, food comes first to my mind.

-The last time I was in Hawaii I took a day trip drive around the island of Oahu, which takes around 3 – 4 hours if you don't stop anywhere, but we stopped at the Hukilau Cafe for brunch.
+The last time I was in Hawaii, I took a day to drive around Oahu, which takes about three to four hours if you don't stop anywhere, but we stopped at the Hukilau Cafe for brunch.

-Just off the highway and within the quiet neighborhood of Laie, is Hukilau.
-The cafe is in a small trapezoidal house that's been converted into a restaurant, and you'll know you've arrived when you notice the stream of vehicles that are parked on the side of the street.
+The cafe is in a small trapezoidal house that's been converted into a restaurant, and you'll know you've arrived when you notice the stream of vehicles parked on the side of the street.

-The restaurant attracts both tourists that are looking for good food (and driving around the island), and locals from both Honolulu and Laie (the small town where the restaurant is located).
+The restaurant attracts tourists looking for good food (and driving around the island) and locals from Honolulu and Laie.

-The menu is quite simple including usual dishes like teriyaki chicken and beef, loco moco (a hamburger patty over rice topped with a fried egg and smothered in brown gravy), chicken katsu, and the Hukilau burger.
+The menu is quite simple, including typical dishes like teriyaki chicken and beef, loco moco (a hamburger patty over rice topped with a fried egg and smothered in brown gravy), chicken katsu, and the Hukilau burger.